 Where It Stands Today

-The Chili Cookoff has been moved to the Fillmore and out of 2424 Studios.
+The FNA Chili Cookoff has been moved to the Fillmore and out of 2424 Studios.
 After over a decade without major changes, the FNA bylaws have been amended to exclude business owners from serving in leadership roles.
 Unlike the NLNA, the FNA will now not help private businesses apply for PTSSD grants.
 Salon Blush is unable to get help from any of her local civic associations, even though she is a lifetime Fishtown resident.
 The FNA has no office space and instead now resides in the Free Library, and their mail delivered to a P.O.
 Box.
-The FNA’s website developer, who had ties to Shaun Christopher, was fired.
 Shaun Christopher has been run out of Fishtown.

 Three separate law firms are now involved in this litigation and I’d imagine that at least five figures have been spent on lawyer fees.